AnuradhaNama/rag_final/README.md

 Query is converted into one embedding vector.

-query = "give me lion video"
+query = "give me lion video"-> Gemini Embedding 2 -> query vector
-↓
-Gemini Embedding 2
-↓
-query vector

 ChromaDB compares query vector with stored vectors using cosine distance.

 Similarity is calculated as:

 vector_score = 1 - cosine_distance